davidgiga1993/mixing-station-docs/docs/platforms/android.md

 # Android
-For Android, one app is distributed.
-Depending on the mixer model you can connect without purchasing a `pro` license.
-You can use all features of the app in the offline mode for free.
-As soon as you want to connect to a mixer you must buy the app for that mixer model.

 ## Requirements
-- Android >= 4.4
+- Android >= 5.0
-- Android emulators will work for Midas/Behringer mixers, but not for A&H mixers
 - Chromebooks are not supported (but still might work)
+- Some android emulators might work

 ## Settings location
 The app stores all settings in the internal storage of the device.